Seahawks G.M. on Richard Sherman trade talk: “Neither side is super urgent”

 “We didn’t really feel like there was anything to hide,” Schneider said.
 “People say, ‘Well, why do you have your business out the open?’
 It was basically out there.
 People had been talking about it, and there were rumors about it. . . .

 “We would consider it because it’s been a mutual thing.
 It’s OK, and we feel like it would clear cap room and we would be able to get younger, but that’s the only reason we’d do it.
 The guy’s one of the top cornerbacks of the league.
-You don’t just like give him way, you know?”
+You don’t just like give him away, you know?”

-Though the relationship with Sherman hasn’t always been peaceful, Schneider said “time heals all wounds” when asked about the relationship with the star cornerback.
+Though things with Sherman haven’t always been peaceful, Schneider said “time heals all wounds” when asked about the relationship with the star cornerback.

 Of course, by talking so openly about it, Schneider also keeps Sherman’s name in the news.
 And with that kind of top-of-mind awareness, someone might make a late call, which they’ve already admitted they’d listen to.

-And the honesty continues to amaze us, which probably says more about the NFL at large than the Seahawks in particular.
+And the honesty continues to amaze us, which probably says more about the NFL in general than the Seahawks in particular.

+He is way too expensive for any other club.
+Seattle is willing to pay him because of his past, not his future.
+As a fan of the Hawks, I’m on the same fence.
+If you get value, do it.
+But don’t do a guy dirty after all he has done to raise Seattle up to perennial contender.

+This is a smart way for Schneider to remind all the teams out there, just before the draft, that Sherman is available if they don’t get the CB they were hoping for.